Table of Contents

 This breed is a heavy shedder, but on the plus side, it is quick to housebreak.
 The average life span is 13 to 16 years.

-The Shiba Inu needs regular exercise, enjoying walks or runs around a fenced yard.
+The Shiba Inu needs regular exercise, enjoying walks, or running around a fenced yard.
 Like the Pharaoh Hound, this breed will take off after small animals, so you must keep it on a leash in open areas.

 15. Shih Tzu